fefas/blog/src/_posts/2024-01-03-project-pivotal-partnership-integration.md

 immediately caught my attention, but that is another discussion not relevant here... let's get back to the project.

-As mentioned earlier, there was already a preliminary solution in place.
+As mentioned earlier, there was already a preliminary solution in place which entailed the creation of a new shiny microservice with the purpose to house partnership mapping data and redirect calls to the involved services.
-Predictably, it entailed a new microservice designed to house partnership mapping data and redirect calls to the involved services.
-Essentially, the solution acted as an anti-corruption layer (ACL) microservice situated between the partner client and our internal services:
+Essentialle, the solution was an anti-corruption layer (ACL) as microservice between the partner client and our internal services.

-{{ 'Proposed Solution' | post_image }}

 Another justification for creating this new service was scalability.
 The argument presented was that this new service could supposedly scale independently based on the partner’s demand.

+{{ 'Proposed Solution' | post_image }}

 ## My Contribution

-After familiarizing myself with the project's context, understanding each microservice's domain, delving into their relevant use cases, getting to know my teammates, and absorbing the technical intricacies crucial for project success, I began questioning and challenging the proposed solution.
-It became evident to me that implementing the proposed new service posed significant risks.
+After familiarizing myself with the project's context, understanding related microservice's domain and delving into their relevant use cases, getting to know my teammates, and absorbing the technical details crucial for project success, I began questioning and challenging the new microservice.
+It became evident to me that implementing it posed significant risks.

 Upon scrutinizing the endpoints demanded by the partner, I noticed an important detail.
-Every required endpoint was already implemented within one existing service which held the responsibility of direct integration with common e-commerce checkout solutions, such as Magento.
-There was only one exception: an use case required for this project, previously unnecessary for the directly integrated e-commerce platforms.
-Because this new use case was also related to e-commerce integration, it could be implemented in this same service.
+The use case behind every required endpoint was already implemented in one existing service which held the responsibility of direct integration with common e-commerce checkout solutions, such as Magento.
+There was only one exception which was one use case required for this project, but previously unnecessary for the directly integrated e-commerce platforms.
+Since it was also close related to e-commerce integration logic, it would fit well in this same service.

 Within my second week at the company, I presented my takes to the team: